Neural Parameter-varying Data-enabled Predictive Control of Cold Atmospheric Pressure Plasma Jets: Simulation Results and Validation

 \section{Simulation Results and Validation}

 To evaluate the performance of the proposed control strategy for the APPJ system, we conducted multiple simulations under two distinct case studies: reference surface temperature tracking and optimal thermal dose delivery.
-These scenarios were designed to capture the system's behavior under varying operating conditions while enforcing input and output constraints outlined in TABLE \ref{tb:const} to ensure safe and practical operation.
-A validated physics-based model of an RF-excited APPJ operating with Argon, as detailed in \cite{gidon2017effective}, served as the plant model.
-The simulations were executed on a PC with an Intel Core i7-13700 3.40 GHz CPU and 32 GB of RAM, utilizing the Python interface to the open-source \texttt{CasADi} library \cite{Andersson2018} with \texttt{IPOPT} as the solver.
+These scenarios were designed to capture the system's behavior under varying operating conditions while enforcing input and output constraints outlined in TABLE \ref{tb:const} to ensure reliable and practical operation.
+A validated physics-based model of a radio-frequency (RF) APPJ in pure Argon, as detailed in \cite{gidon2017effective}, served as the plant model.
+The simulations were executed with a sampling time of $\delta t = 0.5$ sec, chosen to balance computational efficiency with the need to capture the transient dynamics of the plasma jet.
+These simulations were run on a PC with an Intel Core i7-13700 3.40 GHz CPU and 32 GB of RAM, utilizing the Python interface to the open-source \texttt{CasADi} library \cite{Andersson2018} with \texttt{IPOPT} as the solver.